yhinaga/cta-application/README.md

 ## 6. Other Support Files
    - ***CTAStops.csv***: contains all of the information about CTA stations.

-Copyright (c) 2019 by Yuki Hinaga.
+Copyright © 2019 by Yuki Hinaga.
 All rights reserved.